The Two-Color Ext Soergel Calculus: Introduction

 Gomi then defines $w^\chi:\mathbf{H}_W\to \Zb[q,q^{-1}][t] $ using entries from Lusztig's Fourier transform matrix $S$.
 When $W$ is the Weyl group of a reductive algebraic group $G/\mathbb{F}_q$, $S$ is the change of basis matrix between unipotent characters and almost characters for the finite group of Lie type $G^F$ \cite{Luz84}.
-When $W$ is of dihedral type, $S$ is the Exotic Fourier transform of Lusztig \cite{Luz94} which is similar to above except ``unipotent character" is now in quotations.
-In \cref{gomisect} we show that generating function for the Hochschild homology of Soergel Bimodules for $W_m$ coincides with Gomi's trace defined above.
+When $W$ is of dihedral type, $S$ is the Exotic Fourier transform of Lusztig \cite{Luz94}.
+In \cref{gomisect} we show that the Poincare series for the Hochschild cohomology of Soergel Bimodules for $W_m$ coincides with Gomi's trace defined above\footnote{We were informed by Minh-Tâm Trinh that a version of this was stated in the thesis of Lasy, with an incomplete proof.} which allows us to establish a $t-$analog of Soergel's Hom Formula.
 For $m=2,3,4,6$ this is a special case of \cite{WW11} which uses properties of unipotent character sheaves.
-This adds more evidence that a suitable category of Soergel Bimodules is the right setting for the study of ''spetses" \cite{BMM99}.
+From this we speculate that a suitable category of Ext-enhanced Soergel Bimodules is the right setting for the study of ''spetses" \cite{BMM99}.

 \item Soergel Bimodules corresponding to $\sbim(\mathbb{C}^n, S_n)$ have an alternative pictorial description that is 3D instead of 2D.
 Instead of depicting morphisms between Bott-Samelson bimodules using planar diagrams, we depict a Bott-Samelson bimodule $B_{i_1}\otimes_R \cdots \otimes_R B_{i_d}$ as a planar diagram, see \cite{Kho07} Figures 2,3.
 Morphisms can then be realized by linear combinations of foams$-$decorated two-dimensional CW-complexes embedded in $\mathbb{R}^3$ that arise as cobordisms between the planar diagrams described above.
 Foams are one of the fundamental objects used in constructing link homology theories.
 They show up prominently in the doubly graded $\mathfrak{sl}_n$ theories starting with \cite{Kho04} in $\mathfrak{sl}_3$ and \cite{MSV09}, \cite{QR16} for $\mathfrak{sl}_n$, and finally in \cite{RW20} for equivariant $\mathfrak{sl}_n$. \\